delta-io/delta/docs/source/delta-clustering.md

   - ZCube based incremental clustering
   - `ALTER TABLE ...
 CLUSTER BY` to change clustering columns
-  - `DESCRIBE DETAIL` to inspect the current clustering columns
+  - `DESCRIBE DETAIL` to inspect the current clustering columns In <Delta> 3.2, the preview flag is removed and the above features are supported.

 .. include:: /shared/replacements.md